vyas-akshay/vyas-akshay.github.io/README.md

-# Thank you for stopping by
+# Thank you Krina for stopping by
 ## Akshay Vyas